-MN-166.
+Overview of MN-166.
 MN-166 is a novel oral anti-inflammatory agent.
-It has widely been used in Japan for over ten years to promote recovery from ischemic stroke and to treat bronchial asthma.
+It widely has been used in Japan for over ten years to promote recovery from ischemic stroke and to treat bronchial asthma.
 These clinical applications are based on the ability of MN-166 to improve blood flow in the brain and to relax smooth muscle in the lungs.
 These mechanisms may also be operative in treating MS.